 This kind of discernment forges a leader’s path to success.

 It’s not easy to describe what it means for a leader to be authentic; words like “genuine” or “real” don’t make things much clearer.
 Perhaps “sincere” comes a little closer.
-The best way to understand authenticity, I think, is in terms of how your people react emotionally to your communication.
+The best way to understand authenticity is in terms of how your people react emotionally to your communication.
 Whether your people are aware of it or not, they’re reading and responding to their sense of your authenticity all the time.

-An authentic leader makes it easy for people to relax and trust the company and its leadership.
+An authentic leader makes it easy for people to relax, and trust the company and its leadership.
 Your people want to feel that you say what you mean and you mean what you say.
 They want to know that your words are congruent with what you’re feeling.
-If you say something that doesn’t bother you, but your people can feel resentment or contempt in your tones, you’re likely to create anxiety and mistrust.
+If you say that something doesn’t bother you, but your people can feel resentment or contempt in your tones, you’re likely to create anxiety and mistrust.
 Repeated experiences of anxiety and mistrust are unlikely to move people in the direction in which you’d like to lead them.

 Authenticity is how you express who you are (a function of your self-awareness), where you’re taking your people (a function of the clarity of your vision), and how you’ll get there (a function of the discerning choices you make) in a way that brings more life to everyone your business touches.